endeve/thornado/README.md

 4. Make sure a valid fortran intel compiler is available.
 (For inside team, Copy `/nfs/site/home/quanshao/ExaStar/mpifort` to your `$HOME/ExaStar` and modify `$HOME/ExaStar/thornado/Build/Machines/Makefile_beacon_intel` to reflect the correct path of `mpifort`)

 5. `buildRun.sineWave.sh` inside `$HOME/ExaStar/thornado/SandBox/TwoMoment_OrderV/Executables` is the script to build and/or run the sineWaveStreaming case. `buildRun.sineWave.sh -r(or -R)` only runs the case if the executable exist. `buildRun.sineWave.sh -b(or -B)` only compiles the code.
 To build and run the case, no argument is needed.
 Be sure to make modifications to reflect the path of your source code and change the module to your favorite one
+6. The script to run the Relaxation case is `buildRun.Relax.sh`.
+It is located at the same place as `buildRun.sineWave.sh` and one can run it in the same way.